Stock in the Wall Street Spotlight: Kohl’s Corporation (KSS)

 Kohl’s Corporation (KSS) STOCK PRICE MOVEMENT:

-VOLATILITY FACTOR: The stock remained 2.16% volatile in recent week and indicated 2.39% volatility in last month.
+VOLATILITY FACTOR: The stock remained 2.40% volatile in last week and indicated 2.56% volatility in previous month.
 The Company’s beta coefficient sits at 0.95.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 1.26 measure stock volatility.
+ATR value of 1.17 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

 PROFITABILITY RATIOS: The company’s net profit margin is 3.50%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 39.50% and Operating Margin is seen at 5.60%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 4.90%.
 Return on Equity (ROE) is 12.80% and Return on Investment (ROI) is 11.70%.